Are you depressed and embarrassed by your acne?

 You are not alone.
 Around 85% of people between the ages of 12 to 25 suffer from different kinds of acne.
 In fact, acne breakouts do not only happen in your teenage years!
 Even when you are in your late twenties or thirties, you can still suffer from “adult acne”.
 In most cases, if not properly treated, acne can leave permanent scars on your skin.

 With over 20 years of medical experience, Dermatologist Dr. Wong Soon Tee has treated thousands of patients with all kinds of acne – from mild to severe.
 Many parents brought their teenage children to see him, and many young adults regret not coming to see him earlier!

 If you have acne, don’t wait until it gets worse before you see a Skin Specialist/Dermatologist.

 The primary objective of seeking early treatment for your acne is to stop the outbreak and prevent it from forming scars.
 Prevention is recommended because it is easier, less expensive, and less time-consuming to prevent a breakout than to treat acne scars.

 Applying his experience and evidence-based approach, Dr Wong will help you fight acne, so you can enjoy clear and healthy skin without the scarring.

 How do you get acne?

-Before you notice it, outbreak of acne is starting to show on your face, neck, shoulder and back.
+Before you notice it, an outbreak of acne is starting to show on your face, neck, shoulder and back.
 The non-inflammatory acne consists mainly of whiteheads and blackheads and these will not cause scarring.
 The inflammatory acne consists of red bumps, painful pussy bumps and cysts, which often lead to acne scars.